tom-keim/blog/src/content/blog/fabric-over-capacity.md

 Once you’ve recovered, it’s time to ensure it doesn’t happen again.
 Start by analyzing what caused the overage, then consider the following preventative measures:

+### Optimize the Activity That Caused the Overload

+Before scaling up or changing configurations, take a closer look at the activity that caused the capacity overload.
+Sometimes, small improvements can make a big difference.

+For example, ask yourself:
+- Is the activity doing more than it needs to?
+- Can you reduce the amount of data it processes?
+- Does it really need to run as often as it does?

 ### Configure Your Spark Compute

 The number of Spark vCores you can use is tied to your SKU.
 By default, you’re entitled to **2x CU in vCores** — for example, an **F64** gives you **128 vCores**.